basifat/simplecontent/03-content-style-guide.md

 As an example, consider the following topic: 'Python zip function'

-The StackOverflow link provided below goes beyond the basic use of the Python zip function.
+The StackOverflow link below goes beyond the basic use of the Python zip function.
-It delves into numerous use cases involving various Python data types and provides useful examples.
+It delves into numerous use cases involving various Python data types and provides concrete examples.
 If you look closely, you will discover that the StackOverflow page inspires the actual article and includes many of the same topics and examples.

-So, while StackOverflow and Github can inspire, do not copy-paste code samples from these sites.
+So, while StackOverflow, GitHub, and the official Python documentation can inspire, do not copy-paste code samples from these sites.

 Good: